DimitarNestorov/RepoOnVercel/README.md

 Edit the `exports.name` and `exports.description` strings in the `repo.js` file.

+### Replace `CydiaIcon.png` and `favicon.ico` with your own

+Icons are located in the `public` folder.
+They are visible in package managers and on the web.

 ### Add your packages

 Insert your GitHub Releases package URLs in the `exports.packages` array in the `repo.js` file.